SURENCY ADVANTAGEPLUS is now SURENCY FLEX

 Yes, all eligible expenses are required to be validated.
 Most expenses paid for with your Surency Flex Benefits Card can be automatically validated without you needing to submit anything.
 But you should always keep your receipts and other documentation for tax purposes or in case we need to further verify your expenses.

-Closing of a Plan Year is a final review of the reimbursement accounts for all repayments throughout the Plan Year.
+Closing of a Plan Year is something your employer will do.
+It is a final review of reimbursement accounts for that Plan Year.